quchangle1/DRAFT/README.md

 ### Data Setup

-You can download ToolBench dataset from the [Google Drive](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J) and RestBench dataset from [RestBench](https://github.com/Yifan-Song793/RestGPT) repo, then extract all tool documentation.
+You can download ToolBench dataset from the [Google Drive](https://drive.google.com/file/d/1M06p-OO1YM80MNhIbLYw2FtRB5Qmh39z/view) or [Tsinghua cloud](https://cloud.tsinghua.edu.cn/f/c9e50625743b40bfbe10/) and RestBench dataset from [RestBench](https://github.com/Yifan-Song793/RestGPT) repo, then extract all tool documentation.
 Alternatively, you can directly use our preprocessed tool documentation.

 ## 🚀 Quick Start